PShru2000/Path-Planning-in-Occupancy-Grid-Maps/README.md

 # Path Planning in Occupancy Grid Maps using A\* and Probabilistic Roadmaps (PRM)

-Goal of the project is to implement two powerful path planning algorithms—**A\*** and **Probabilistic Roadmaps (PRM)** , designed to navigate a robot through a 2D binary occupancy grid map.
+Goal of the project is to implement two powerful path planning algorithms **A\*** and **Probabilistic Roadmaps (PRM)** , designed to navigate a robot through a 2D binary occupancy grid map.
 These algorithms are applied to environments with obstacles, enabling the robot to find collision-free paths from a specified start to goal location.

 ## Overview